pingcap/docs/tiflash/tiflash-configuration.md

 ### Multi-disk deployment

 TiFlash supports multi-disk deployment.
 If there are multiple disks in your TiFlash node, you can make full use of those disks by configuring the parameters described in the following sections.
-For the configuration template used for TiUP, see [The complex template for the TiFlash topology](https://github.com/pingcap/docs/blob/master/config-templates/complex-tiflash.yaml).
+For TiFlash's configuration template to be used for TiUP, see [The complex template for the TiFlash topology](https://github.com/pingcap/docs/blob/master/config-templates/complex-tiflash.yaml).

 #### Multi-disk deployment with TiDB version earlier than v4.0.9